yagasoft/DynamicsCrm-CodeGenerator/README.md

 ## Changes

+#### _v8.1.3 (2020-08-17)_
++ Fixed: handling older versions of CRM when it comes to new features
++ Fixed: obsolete Action Names not removed from selection
++ Fixed: image length to be in bytes instead of KBs
++ Fixed: updating Connection String has no effect after first connnection made
 #### _v8.1.2 (2020-08-14)_
 + Added: Multi-option Option-set and Image support (File Field requires a special SDK Message to handle)
 + Added: new Annotation Attributes for Image Fields